felixs8/vibe-coding-template/project-management/guidelines.md

 The requirements document does not have to be complete.
 It is expected to change as we learn more.
 What matters is that we always have a shared artifact that reflects our current understanding of the system.

-## Step 2: Architecture
+## Step 2: Target Architecture

-Once we know what to build, we move to architecture.
+Once we know what to build, we move to target architecture.
 Here the AI agent acts as system architect.
-The result is the **architecture artifact**, a document describing the chosen technology stack and the structural design of the application.
+The result is the **target architecture artifact**, a document describing the chosen technology stack and the structural design of the application.

-Like requirements, architecture is not fixed forever.
+Like requirements, the target architecture is not fixed forever.
 It evolves as the system evolves.
 The document ensures that every contributor has a common picture of the technical foundation.

 ## Step 3: Definition of Done